martin12333/Readable-Lisp-S-expressions/tutorial.md

 1.  *Curly-infix-expressions* (*c-expressions*): Any expression surrounded by {...} is an abbreviation for an infix expression.
 Typically the even parameters are the (single) operator and the odd parameters are the operands.
 Thus {n \<= 2} maps to (\<= n 2), {2 \* 3 \* 4} maps to (\* 2 3 4), and {2 + {3 \* 4}} maps to (+ 2 (\* 3 4)).
 By design there is *no* precedence, and terms inside it must use {...} to also be infix.
 2.  *Neoteric-expressions* (*n-expressions*): This starts with curly infix, and adds special meanings to the prefixed grouping symbols (), [], and {}, so that     **e(...)** — maps **(e ...)** and **e{...}** maps to **f({...})**.
 This means normal mathematical function notation now works; f(1 2) has the same meaning as (f 1 2).
-3.  *Sweet-expressions* (*t-expressions*): This starts with modern-expressions, and deduces parentheses from indentation (similar to Python, Haskell, and many other languages).
+3.  *Sweet-expressions* (*t-expressions*): This starts with neoteric-expressions, and deduces parentheses from indentation (similar to Python, Haskell, and many other languages).
 Every additional indentation (with at least 2 terms) creates a new list.
 Indentation is disabled by ( ... ), [ ... ], or { ... }.

 For more details, see [Solution].